 |Programming||Consequences of use of computing|

 |Data Structures||Communication and Networking|

 |Theory of computation||Big Data|

 |Computer organisation and architecture||Non-exam assessment - the computing practical project|

 Students take three modules – one on-screen examination, one written theory paper and undertake a practical project of their choosing.

-The Computer facilities are available at lunch-times and after school and are open to all students.
+The Computer facilities are available at lunch-times and are open to all students.

-The Coding Club allows students to learn more advanced programming techniques using Visual Basic.
+Coding Club allows students to learn more advanced programming techniques and investigate other languages.